dushyant18033/BTC-Price-Prediction-ML-Project/README.md

 ### File Descriptions:
 * auto-ARIMA.py: Runs automated gridsearch from pmdarima library, to find the best model parameters.
 * AR.py, ARMA.py, ARIMA.py, SARIMAX.py use the above found best parameters to train the respective models as per their filenames.
+* GARCH-SARIMAX.py runs SARIMAX models added with error of residuals from SARIMAX using GARCH.
-* elasticnet.py runs Linear Regression with a combination of L1 and L2 penalty
+* elasticnet.py runs Linear Regression with a combination of L1 and L2 penalty.
-* bayesian.py runs BayesianRidge regression with optimal parameters
+* bayesian.py runs BayesianRidge regression with optimal parameters.
-* polyreg.py runs Linear Regression by adding polynomial features
+* polyreg.py runs Linear Regression by adding polynomial features.
-* .py runs SARIMAX models added with error of residuals from SARIMAX using GARCH.
+* var.py runs runs VAR model on the data.